Is Your Baby Getting Enough Breast Milk?

 - Has a moist mouth and good skin colour

-Not every feed will end with a baby who is blissed-out — that's a normal range, not a failure.
+Not every feed will end with a baby who is entirely settled — that's a normal range, not a failure.
 But a baby who is never settled, hard to rouse, or unusually lethargic needs to be assessed.

 What These Signs Look Like Together

 No single sign is the whole picture.
-A baby who feeds frequently but has plenty of wet diapers and is gaining steadily is fine.
+A baby who feeds frequently but has plenty of wet nappies and is gaining steadily is doing well.
 A baby who feeds calmly and looks satisfied but isn't gaining weight needs review.
-Look at the cluster of signs, not one in isolation.
+Look at the cluster of signs together, not one in isolation.

 If you want to take a more structured look, the Ammehjelpen breastfeeding checklist walks through the same indicators in plain language.

-Several completely normal patterns can make you doubt your supply:
+Several completely normal patterns can make you doubt your supply when they usually aren't a problem at all:

 - Soft breasts between feeds.
 After the first few weeks, breasts usually feel less full.
-This means your supply has regulated, not dropped.
+This means your supply has regulated to match your baby — the body stops carrying an oversized reserve.
+It is not a sign you have less milk.

 - Short feeds.
 As babies get more efficient, feeds get shorter.
-A session that once took 40 minutes might now take 10–15.
+A session that once took 40 minutes might now take 10–15 — and deliver just as much milk.

 - Frequent feeds.
 Newborns feed 8–12 times a day.
 Cluster feeding — bunched sessions, often in the evening — is normal, especially around growth spurts at 2–3 weeks, 6 weeks, and 3 months.